 Dining in Charleston

-Charleston has long been a hot spot for the pickiest foodie with its extensive list of top seafood and fine dining restaurants including Hyman's Seafood and the nationally acclaimed Husk Restaurant.
+Charleston has long been a hot spot for the pickiest foodie with its extensive list of top seafood and fine dining restaurants including McCrady's, where George Washington dined, nationally renowned Hall's Chophouse, and the critically acclaimed Husk Restaurant.

 Getaways from Charleston